Sankofa-Bloom/choptime-mobile-menu/PRODUCTION_DEPLOYMENT.md

-# KwataLink Production Deployment Guide
+# ChopTime Production Deployment Guide

 ## 🚀 Production-Ready Setup

-This guide will help you deploy KwataLink to production with optimal performance, security, and reliability.
+This guide will help you deploy ChopTime to production with optimal performance, security, and reliability.

 ## 📋 Pre-Deployment Checklist